SuperOfficeDocs/superoffice-docs/docs/en/project/howto/crmscript/guides.md

 ---
-uid: crmscript_project-guides
+uid: crmscript-project-guide
 title: Project guides
-description: Some project types have an associated project guide.
+description: How to work with project guides in CRMScript.
 author: Bergfrid Skaara Dias
-so.date: 02.04.2022
+so.date: 05.31.2023
-keywords: CRMScript; project, project guide, project type so.topic: howto
+keywords: CRMScript, project, project guide, project type, stage, ProjectAgent so.topic: howto
 ---

-# Guides
+# Project guides

-Some **project types** have an associated project guide.
-For those types, it's important to understand stages and how to work with suggested activities.

 ## Check if project is connected to a guide